 - Hike to Ba Ho and Fairy Spring waterfall

-If you are looking for a luxurious and relaxed stay, Phu Quoc offers a beautiful coastline with turquoise waters as gentle waves make it the prime place in Vietnam for water sports.
+If you are looking for a luxurious and relaxed stay, Phu Quoc offers a beautiful coastline with turquoise waters.
+This is one of the best places to go snorkeling in Vietnam.

 Phu Quoc is unique because it offers visitors a relaxing beach setting away from the crowds.
 This region is also known for its prized fish sauce, pearls and pepper.

-Adventurous travelers can hike the gorgeous mountain range or explore the forests which are brimming with waterfalls, rock pools and of course, caves.
+Adventurous travelers can hike the gorgeous mountain range, snorkel around the islands or explore the surrounding forests filled with waterfalls, rock pools and caves.